What is this subject about?

 What are the formal entry requirements for this course?

-In addition to the general entry criteria that the College has, you will be expected to have achieved at least Grade 4 in GCSE English Language.
 A good standard of English is important during group discussion work, presentation work, and report and technical writing.